EssentialsDev/YouTubeVideosTutorial/README.md

 <br /><br />

-#If you want to use thid source code, then 👇 run this code in your terminal to get the pods installed.👇
+#If you want to use this source code, then 👇 run this code in your terminal to get the pods installed.👇

 cd Desktop<br />
 cd YouTube<br />